Veronicabrun/Semester-Project-1/README.md

 This project is part of a course assignment to create a website for the Community Science Museum, an interactive science museum targeting primary and middle school children (ages 7-15) and families with young children.
 The website aims to be informative, engaging, and encourages visitors to explore the museum.

 ## Requrements for pages
+- The site must have a design that appeals to the target audience.
+- The site must have at least 4-6 pages.
+- Compositional principles, typography, and colour schemes must be considered.
+- HTML should be semantic and neatly indented.
+- The site should use external CSS style sheets which follow the DRY principle.
+- The site should download quickly and not be overly “heavy”.
+Images should be at most 200kb.
+- The site should consider WCAG principles, especially regarding hierarchy, navigation, and colour usage.
+- The site should be responsive, attractive, and easy to use on various devices.
+- The site should show consideration for content strategy and SEO (consider your use of meta tags and alt text).

 ## Built With